-This recipe is super-duper loosely based on Deb’s Crispy Rice Bowls, which have been one of our favorite easy dinner recipes we’ve tried lately.
+These beef bowls are super-duper loosely based on Smitten Kitchen Crispy Rice Bowls, which have been one of our favorite easy dinner recipes we’ve tried lately.

-We served our sautéed Korean ground beef over steamed brown rice the first time I made this recipe and with quinoa the second; we were highly pleased with how they both tasted.
-If you have a few extra minutes and feel so inclined, I imagine the bowls would be delicious if you crisped the rice on the stove first, the way Deb does.
+- We served our sautéed Korean ground beef over steamed brown rice the first time and with quinoa the second; we were highly pleased with how they both tasted.

 How to Make a Korean Beef Bowl

 - Soy Sauce.
-Coats every morsel of the beef and gives it a delightfully salty, umami flavor.
+Coats every morsel of the beef, giving it a delightfully salty, savory, umami flavor.
 I recommend using low-sodium soy sauce to ensure your beef bowl doesn’t become too salty.

 - Garlic + Ginger.
 Tiny but mighty!
 Both garlic and ginger pack intense flavors that complement almost any stir fry recipe.